AshsmashR/Brain-MRI-segmentation/README.md

 images plus a single COCO-format `.json` with polygon `segmentation` annotations — the format exported by tools like Roboflow.

-> Describe your specific dataset here: source, number of images per split,
-> what structure is annotated, image resolution, and licence.
-Public brain-MRI
-> options that work with this pipeline once converted to the expected format
-> include OASIS, Mindboggle-101, and the FreeSurfer/FastSurfer sample subjects.

 ---

 ## Results